Chern2/Network-approach-to-extract-spectral-function-from-correlator-/Readme.md

 ## Network hyper-parameters and training sample  parameters setting：

 Network hyper-parameters and training sample  parameters are free to change.
-All are listed in file parameter.py, so you can change setting base on your need.   # Network-approach-to-extract-spectral-function-from-correlator-
+All are listed in file parameter.py, so you can change setting base on your need.